aafernands/bella-vitta-restaurant/README.md

 ## About the Project
-Bella Vita Ristorante is a fully responsive and dynamic website designed to highlight the charm of authentic Italian cuisine.
+Bella Vita Restaurant is a fully responsive and dynamic website designed to highlight the charm of authentic Italian cuisine.
 It features an intuitive layout with dedicated sections for the restaurant's menu, story, contact information, and more.
 ## Features
 - **Interactive Navigation:** Smooth scrolling and intuitive navigation.
 - **Dynamic Content:** Dedicated sections for the menu, about, and reservations.